-Consider for a moment how most people think and talk about sex.
+Consider for a moment how most people in our culture think and talk about sex.

 In much of the media, sex is viewed as something everybody wants, something people pursue, something people enjoy together or by themselves—no limits as long as it’s consensual.

 In reaction to these overly permissive views, many Christians view sex as something shameful and embarrassing, something that can entice people, something dangerous.

 And then when thinking about marriage within a Christian context, sex is viewed as something for a husband and wife to enjoy together.

 I’d like to suggest that each of these ways is problematic.
 Yes, even that last one.
 It’s got a subtle but problematic idea in it — something that blurs God’s design for sex — that can work against a husband and wife’s marital intimacy, unity, and joy.

 In each of these, sex is viewed as a thing unto itself.